Transition to the New Order: Political maneuvering

 The MPRS leadership met on 21 January and concluded that Sukarno had failed to fulfil his constitutional obligations.
 In a resolution passed on 9 February, the DPR-GR rejected the Nawaksara and asked the MPRS to convene a special session.
+On 20 February 1967, Sukarno reluctantly handed over executive powers to Suharto and later vacated his presidential palaces in Jakarta.

 On 12 March 1967, the special session began.
-After heated debates, it agreed to strip Sukarno of his power.
-On 12 March, Suharto was appointed acting president.
+After heated debates, MPRS agreed to strip Sukarno of his power and later appointed Suharto as the acting president.
 Sukarno went into de facto house arrest in Bogor.
 A year later, on 27 March 1968, another session of the MPRS appointed Suharto the second president of Indonesia.

 General Nasution was believed to have launched his own bid for power on 16 December 1965, when he won appointment to the Supreme Operations Command and gained a grip over the traditionally civilian-held portion of the military hierarchy.
 It was reported that Nasution would have preferred forming a military junta to replace Sukarno (The New York Times, 16 December 1965).

 Consequences

 Anti-Chinese laws

-While resentment toward Chinese Indonesians by indigenous Indonesians-descended peoples of the archipelago dated back to the Dutch East Indies era, the New Order instigated anti-Chinese legislation following the quashing of the Communists.
+While resentment toward Chinese Indonesians by indigenous Indonesian-descended peoples of the archipelago dated back to the Dutch East Indies era, the New Order instigated anti-Chinese legislation following the quashing of the Communists.
 Stereotypes of the Chinese as disproportionately affluent and greedy were common throughout the time (both in Indonesia as well as Malaysia), but with the anti-communist hysteria, the association of the Chinese Indonesians with the People's Republic of China caused them also to be viewed as a communist fifth column.

 Indonesia's hitherto friendly diplomatic relations with mainland China were severed, and the Chinese Embassy in Jakarta burnt down by a mob.
 New legislation included the banning of Chinese language signs on shops and other buildings, and the closure of Chinese language schools, adoption of "Indonesian" sounding names, and limits on Buddhist temple construction.